Runtime Configuration¶

 category: str = "general", # Category for grouping in debug UI

-is_secret: bool = False, # Mask value in UI, prevent editing
+is_secret: bool = False, # Encrypt at rest, mask in UI, prevent editing

 )